Exhaust system: Piping

 The piping that connects all of the individual components of the exhaust system is called the exhaust pipe.
 If the diameter is too small, power at high RPM will be reduced.
-Too large a diameter can reduce torque at low RPM and can cause the exhaust to sit lower to the ground, increasing the risk of it being hit and damaged while the car is moving.
+Piping diameter that is too large can reduce torque at low RPM and can cause the exhaust system to be lower to the ground, increasing the risk of it being hit and damaged while the car is moving.

 On cars with two sets of exhaust pipes, a crossover pipe is often used to connect the two pipes.
-Common designs of crossover pipes are a perpendicular pipe ('H-pipe', due to their shape) or angled pipes that slowly merge and separate ('X-pipe').
+Typical designs of crossover pipes are a perpendicular pipe ('H-pipe', due to their shape) or angled pipes that slowly merge and separate ('X-pipe').

 Muffler

 Original equipment mufflers typically reduces the noise level from the tailpipe by bouncing sound waves off of the back, front, and sides of the muffler.
-They are designed to meet the maximum allowable noise level required by government regulations, however, some original equipment mufflers are a significant source of backpressure.
+They are designed to meet the maximum allowable noise level required by government regulations.
+However, some original equipment mufflers are a significant source of backpressure.

-Glasspack mufflers (also called 'cannons' or 'hotdogs') are straight-through design mufflers that consist of an inner perforated tube, an outer solid tube, and fibreglass sound insulation between the two tubes.
+Glasspack mufflers (also called 'cannons' or 'hotdogs') are straight-through design mufflers that consist of an inner perforated tube, an outer solid tube, and fiberglass sound insulation between the two tubes.
 They often have less back pressure than original equipment mufflers, but are relatively ineffective at reducing sound levels.
 Another common type of muffler is the chambered muffler, which consists of a series of concentric or eccentric pipes inside the expansion chamber cavity.
-These pipes allow sound to travel into them and cause the sound waves to bounce off the closed, flat, ends of the pipe.
+These pipes allow sound to travel into them and cause the sound waves to bounce off the closed, flat ends of the pipe.
 These reflections partially cancel each other out, reducing the sound level.

-Resonators are sections of pipe that expand to a larger diameter and allow the sound waves to reflect off the walls and cancel out, therefore reducing the noise level.
-Resonators can be used inside mufflers, or also as separate components in an exhaust system.
+Resonators are sections of pipe that expand to a larger diameter and allow the sound waves to reflect off the walls and cancel out, reducing the noise level.
+Resonators can be used inside mufflers or as separate components in an exhaust system.